JaysonKhan/telegram_bot_crashlytics/README.md

 ### 4. Monitoring Errors

-When making HTTP requests with `Dio`, errors are automatically sent to Telegram.
-If you want to manually send a message:
+When making HTTP requests with `Dio`, errors are automatically sent to Telegram via the interceptor.

+If you want to manually send a message outside of Dio errors:

 ```dart
 await telegramCrashlytics.sendErrorToTelegram("Describe the error here.");